 Choices for managing risk

-The Food Act 2014 came into force on 1 March 2016.
+Making food and drink in New Zealand is covered by 3 different laws.
 Some food businesses will have a choice of which food safety rules work best for them.

 Unsure where you fit?

-Overlap with the Animal Products Act
+Overlap between the Food Act and the Animal Products Act

 The types of food covered by the Food Act and the Animal Products Act 1999 overlap: